jonhadfield/subtocheck/README.md

 ## <a name="how-does-subtocheckwork"></a>how does subtocheck work?

-subtocheck performs three checks:
+subtocheck performs three checks for each FQDN:
-- DNS resolution of the FQDN
+- DNS resolution
 - A request to the root of the domain over http and https
-- Test each response against a provider that no longer has a service configured for the FQDN
+- Test each response against a provider that no longer has a service configured

 If the name cannot be resolved then the FQDN is not in public DNS and therefore it isn't vulnerable to a public subdomain takeover.

 If the name can be resolved but responses cannot be retrieved over http nor https then it isn't vulnerable to a public subdomain takeover.

 If the response (over http and/or https) can be retrieved, then check the built-in signatures for a provider match.
 A provider match indicates someone may be able to host a service for your domain.

+#### checks are currently configured for providers:

+- AWS CloudFront
+- Heroku
+- AWS S3
+- Tumblr

 ## <a name="install-and-run"></a>install and run